starfederation/datastar/site/static/md/reference/action_plugins.md

 ### Events

-All of the actions above trigger `datastarSse` events during the SSE request lifecycle.
+All of the actions above trigger `datastar-sse` events during the SSE request lifecycle.
 The event type determines the stage of the request.

 - `started` - Triggered when the SSE request is started.
 - `finished` - Triggered when the SSE request is finished.